carterldavis2002/QuickQuote/README.md

    mysql -u [username] -p
    ```
 Enter your password when prompted and then execute the `SHOW DATABASES;` command from within the MySQL server.
 The `quick_quote` database should be present if successful.

+*Note: The company database was initially hosted on AWS when this project was first completed.
+The database instance has since been taken down.
+For ease of use, the SQL script is provided to be run on your local machine, but it can also be hosted on a cloud platform like AWS.*

 ### 5. Configure Environment Variables